root-project/root/docbook/users-guide/Graphics.md

 be specified `(phimin,phimax)`.
 The ellipse may be rotated with an angle `theta`.
 All these angles are in degrees.
 The attributes of the outline line are set via **`TAttLine`**, of the fill area – via **`TAttFill`** class.
-They are described in “Graphical Objects Attributes”.
+They are described in "Graphical Objects Attributes".

 ![Different types of ellipses](pictures/030000AE.png)

 When an ellipse sector is drawn only, the lines between the center and the end points of the sector are drawn by default.
-By specifying the drawn option “`only`”, these lines can be avoided.
+By specifying the drawn option "`only`", these lines can be avoided.
 Alternatively, the method `SetNoEdges()` can be called.
 To remove completely the ellipse outline, specify zero (0) as a line style.